 - A binder with all regulatory and safety documentation (usually stored somewhere in the back seat of the company truck); and

-Certainly, these were a step in the right direction.
-But they were also fraught with issues like limited cell coverage impacting connectivity, regulations and safety manual protocols changing rapidly leading to outdated hard copies, and limited paperwork completion and submission by the workers they were created to protect.
-Additionally, from an operations perspective, the data collected was often incomplete, illegible and late… if delivered at all.
+Indeed, these were a step in the right direction.
+But they were also fraught with issues like limited cell coverage impacting connectivity, regulations, and safety manual protocols changing rapidly, leading to outdated hard copies and little paperwork completion and submission by workers.
+Additionally, from an operations perspective, the data collected was often incomplete, illegible, and late… if delivered at all.
 A day in the life of a field worker was anything but efficient.

 The Connected Worker

-Worker safety is still a top priority for leadership, but now they are also focused on the digitization of the entire enterprise and also creating efficiencies that lower operating costs.
+Worker safety is still a top priority for leadership.
+However, now they are also focused on digitizing the entire enterprise and creating efficiencies that lower operating costs.
 Truly best-in-class safety programs incorporate a digital solution that impacts and advances all of these priorities.
-A digital solution isn’t going to eliminate all of the threats your workers may face, but it will improve their ability to respond to them (or even avoid them), communicate with other team members and create efficiencies like easier forms completion and submission, as well as “just in time” access to current regulations and corporate protocols.
+Of course, a digital solution won’t eliminate all of the threats your workers may face.
+But it will improve their ability to respond (or even avoid them), communicate with others, and create efficiencies like easier forms completion and submission.
+As well, workers gain access to up-to-date regulations and corporate protocols.
 These efficiencies result in cost savings and give your workers more time to focus on their core roles so that you can more efficiently meet business commitments.

-Connecting workers with a digital safety application makes their jobs easier and improves their well-being while also creating optimized, lower cost operations.
+Connecting your workers with a digital solution makes their jobs easier and improves their well-being.
+It also creates optimized, lower-cost operations.
 The superior data generated by improved forms completion is instantly shared.
-Health and safety data can be used to:
+Health and safety data can:

 - Predict and protect against emerging risks.

-- Conduct root cause analysis to mitigate future threats.
+- Inform root cause analysis to mitigate future threats.

-- Operate by priority and improve workforce planning and asset maintenance scheduling.
+- Help you operate by priority and improve workforce planning and scheduling of asset maintenance.

 Change Management and your Health and Safety Program

-The best health and safety applications are easy-to-use and create an all-in-one health and safety system that facilitates user adoption and improves corporate decision making.
+The best health and safety applications are easy-to-use.
+They create an all-in-one health and safety system that facilitates user adoption and improves corporate decision-making.
 But they must also include more than the technology.
-They should also facilitate efficient processes and workflows that make a day in the life of a field worker easier.
+They should also streamline processes and workflows that make a day in the life of a field worker easier.

 For Your Lone Workers

-North America has some of the world’s most stringent regulations designed to protect lone workers.
-According to feedback from our clients and news articles like this one in SECURITY magazine, the number of lone workers is on the rise and a higher duty of care is expected to protect them.
+North America has some of the world’s most stringent regulations to protect lone workers.
+According to feedback from our clients and news articles like this one in SECURITY magazine, the number of lone workers is rising.
+Therefore, a higher duty of care is expected to protect them.
 Arming your lone workers with a digital solution with real-time communication capabilities means they are never truly alone.
-By improving their protection, you also ensure compliance with ever-changing regulations (all updated and available “just in time”) and protect against fines for non-compliance.
+By improving their protection, you also ensure compliance with ever-changing regulations (all updated and available “just in time”).
+You also protect against fines for non-compliance.

-For workers without a digital health and safety application, they typically start their day by calling or texting a designated person or call-in centre.
-That works great if each worker remembers to do this, but if they don’t, a time consuming and inefficient process of calls out it initiated to track down the “missing” workers.
+Workers without a digital health and safety application typically start their day by calling or texting a designated person or call-in centre.
+That works great if each worker remembers to do this.
+But if they don’t, a time-consuming and inefficient process of calls out is initiated to track down the “missing” workers.

-Digital solutions not only automate the process but track the individual via maps from check-in, check-out and all points in between.
-For example, an adjacent team member will investigate if an individual misses a check-in, another team member in the same vicinity can be deployed to investigate and emergency service providers engaged quickly should they be needed.
-Reporting allows head-office to take corrective actions to ensure any hazards are identified and actions taken to mitigate future occurrences.
+Digital solutions automate the process and track the individual via maps from check-in, check-out, and all points in between.
+For example, an adjacent team member will investigate if an individual misses a check-in.
+If necessary, emergency service providers can quickly be engaged.
+In addition, reporting allows head office to take corrective actions to mitigate future occurrences.

-A cell phone is still the cornerstone of your workers’ safety but thanks to advanced technology like Iridium Go! the service area is extended dramatically, meaning your ability to communicate back and forth happens in real-time more often.
+A cell phone is still the cornerstone of your workers’ safety.
+Thanks to advanced technology like Iridium Go! the service area is extended dramatically, meaning your ability to communicate back and forth happens in real-time more often.
 Those workers on the cell tower?
 They would have been notified as soon as the weather shift was observed and would NOT have been up that tower.
 The mud-slide example?
-Your team would have been able to communicate immediately that they would be delayed so that a workaround could be implemented to deploy alternate workers so as not to impact the project they were on the way to complete.
+Your team would have been able to communicate about the delay quickly, and alternate workers deployed so as not to impact the project negatively.

 Regulations and safety protocols change fast.
-A cell phone now replaces the binder in the back of the truck with digital documentation that is updated immediately and available as soon as the worker needs it.
+For example, a cell phone now replaces the binder in the back of the truck.
+It contains digital documentation, is updated in real-time, and is available as soon as the worker needs it.

 And forms?
 They are all stored and easy to complete and submit.
-Head office receives completed data instantly, incorporating it into workplace planning, safety programs and many other initiatives that affect operational efficiencies and lower costs while improving safety.
+As a result, head office receives completed data instantly, incorporating it into workplace planning, safety programs, and many other initiatives that affect operational efficiencies and lower costs while improving safety

 The Road to Zero Incidents Must Include the Journey

-One of the riskiest activities faced during a day in the life of a field worker is the time spent in-vehicle.
+One of the riskiest activities faced during a day in the life of a field worker is the time spent in vehicle.
 Your health and safety program should place strong emphasis on this critical part of worker safety and include: